utsav82/edio/README.md

 # Audio Cutter Tool

 This project is a serverless, client-side audio cutter tool built with Next.js.
-It replicates the functionality of [vocalremover.org/cutter](https://vocalremover.org/cutter), allowing users to trim audio files directly in their browsers.
 The tool leverages JavaScript libraries and Web APIs for seamless performance.

 ## Features